second coming

 Behold, He is coming with clouds, and every eye will see Him, even they who pierced Him.
 And all the tribes of the earth will mourn because of Him.
 Even so, Amen.
 “I am the Alpha and the Omega, the Beginning and the End,” says the Lord, “who is and who was and who is to come, the Almighty.” ‘

-Grace is all the benefits that come from God.
-His divine goodness and favour that is intended to bless others.
-Peace is complete wholeness that is a result of oneness with God.
 John reveals who God is and the oneness of God.
 God the Father, God the Holy Spirit and God the Son.
 One God, three persons in one.
 Linking the oneness of God with the oneness of those who choose to be His people.

 the spirit of God

-The Revelation of Jesus links the work of the Holy Spirit with Jesus.
-Testifying He is the anointed One, a truthful witness sent from the Father, who became flesh, died, rose from the grave and ascended on the clouds back to the Father.
+John also links the prophecy of the Spirit of God would rest on the shoulders of the anointed One.
+Testifying Jesus is the anointed One, sent from the Father, who became human, died, rose from the grave and ascended on the clouds back to the Father.

 the revelation of jesus – faithful witness